Status: Part time, 20+ hours/week

 BENEFITS AND PERKS: Paid time off; flexible schedule; remote work; motivated, passionate, and knowledgeable team; respect for non-working hours.
 This position does not include health insurance at this time.

 Immigrant Action Alliance is an Affirmative Action/Equal Opportunity Employer.
 Qualified persons are encouraged to apply regardless of criminal record, their religious affiliation, race, age, sex, gender identity, sexual orientation, disability or any other protected characteristic under applicable law.

 Immigrant Action Alliance Core Values

-3.)
-We know that the immigration detention system is built upon a long history of white supremacy, capitalism, and imperialism.
+- We know that the immigration detention system is built upon a long history of white supremacy, capitalism, and imperialism.
 It intentionally functions to dispossess marginalized communities and peoples of their homes and their histories.

-4.)
-We understand that our service and advocacy efforts, including visitation, can never be politically neutral.
+- We understand that our service and advocacy efforts, including visitation, can never be politically neutral.
 We reject any framework that is purely charitable and replicates structural power inequalities at the interpersonal level.